 Impact

-This vulnerability in the Essekia Tablesome WordPress plugin (versions up to 1.2.6) stems from missing authorization checks.
+This vulnerability is a missing authorization flaw in the Essekia Tablesome WordPress plugin that permits the exploitation of incorrectly configured access control security levels.
 An attacker who can invoke the plugin’s functions is able to bypass the intended access restrictions, potentially executing actions that should be limited to privileged users.
 The result is unauthorized access to the plugin’s data or configuration, which could lead to data disclosure or modification.
 The weakness corresponds to CWE‑862 – Missing Authorization.

 Affected Systems